tinglesoftware/dependabot-azure-devops/README.md

 Note:

 1. `${{VARIABLE_NAME}}` notation is used liked described [here](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/managing-encrypted-secrets-for-dependabot)
-BUT the values will be used from Environment Variables.
+BUT the values will be used from Environment Variables in the pipeline/environment.

-2. When using a token see the special notation of `PAT:${{..`.
+2. When using a token the notation should be `PAT:${{VARIABLE_NAME}}`.
 Otherwise the wrong authentication mechanism is used by dependabot, see [here](https://github.com/tinglesoftware/dependabot-azure-devops/issues/50).

-Adding credentials via the `DEPENDABOT_EXTRA_CREDENTIALS` environment variable overwrites the yml configuration, this option will be removed in future releases.
+Adding credentials can also be done via the `DEPENDABOT_EXTRA_CREDENTIALS` environment variable which overrides the registries in the configuration file.
 The value is supplied in JSON hence allowing any type of credentials even if they are not for private feeds/registries.
+Using this ENV directly will be removed in a future release.

 When working with Azure Artifacts, some extra permission steps need to be done: